sicilian food: cheap, easy and delicious

 Food in Sicily might not always be as colorful as, say, in Naples.
 But what it loses in appearance, it makes up for in its rich flavors.

 Thanks to Sicily's multicultural history, exotic ingredients are part of its cuisine.
-The island's many conquerors have left their mark on its foods.
+The island's many conquerors have left their mark on its food, too.

 Pizza in TrapaniArab-flavored pizza in Trapani.

 Sicilian cuisine has its roots in the 'cusina povera' - the cooking of the poor.
-The food makes use of cheap local ingredients.
+This kind of food makes use of cheap local ingredients.

 Fortunately, these local ingredients are plentiful in Sicily.
 The flavors are rich and varied.